 Is your period often too late or too early?
 Discover some possible reasons why you have irregular periods in this article!

-Changes in your period and irregular menstruation can be caused by many different factors.
+Changes in your period and irregular periods can be caused by many different factors.
 That’s why it’s best to turn to a specialist to rule out major problems and get diagnosed.

-The menstrual cycle is a biological and hormonal process women go through that is involved in many physical and mental aspects of health.
+The menstrual cycle is a biological and hormonal process women go through that’s involved in many physical and mental health aspects.

 Generally, it occurs every 28 days.
-It usually lasts 3 to 6 days, depending on the hormonal activity in each individual’s body.
+Periods usually last 3 to 6 days, depending on the hormonal activity.